Reynouts/AoC23/README.md

 explained, just bfs/dfs, right?
 Almost.. but a small change, which took some adjustment.
 The second part was really difficult to extrapolate, especially when just looking at the example.
 When later examining the input, the challenge changed.
-There was "corridors" from the starting point to the end of the grids in all directions.
+There were "corridors" from the starting point to the end of the grids in all directions.
 Also there was a wide "diamond" corridor.
 In this sparse grid and with these specifications, it became a bit clearer.
 Drawing the biiiiig diamond and shuffling with some length numbers it worked